-We have had, in the office, a NetgearWikipedia: Netgear Inc. is a multinational computer networking company based in San Jose, California, with offices in about 25 other countries.
-It produces networking hardware for consumers, businesses, and serv...
+We have had, in the office, a NetgearWikipedia: Netgear, Inc. is an American computer networking company based in San Jose, California, with offices in about 25 other countries.
+It produces networking hardware for consumers, busine...
 GS748T for a while now.
-This is a mid-range 48 port managed GigabitWikipedia: In computer networking, Gigabit Ethernet (GbE or 1 GigE) is the term applied to transmitting Ethernet frames at a rate of a gigabit per second (1 billion bits per second).
-The most popular variant 100... switch which retails at between £350 and £400.
+This is a mid-range 48 port managed GigabitWikipedia: In computer networking, Gigabit Ethernet (GbE or 1 GigE) is the term applied to transmitting Ethernet frames at a rate of a gigabit per second.
+The most popular variant 1000BASE-T is defined by the IE... switch which retails at between £350 and £400.
 We have recently exceeded the capacity of this switch and purchased a second one.
 We bought this second hand for about £320.
 The first unit that arrived blew the fuse in its plug on installation and subsequently failed to power up.
-We returned this for a replacement which, on installation, tripped the RCDWikipedia: RCD is the name used in the United Kingdom.
-In the United States and Canada, the terms ground fault circuit interrupter (GFCI), ground fault interrupter (GFI) or appliance leakage current interrupter ... that protected the ring main it was connected to.
+We returned this for a replacement which, on installation, tripped the RCDWikipedia: If the RCD device has additional overcurrent protection integrated in the same device, it is referred to as RCBO.
+An earth leakage circuit breaker may be a RCD, although an older type of voltage-opera... that protected the ring main it was connected to.

 There was a rattle inside the unit when it was shaken so we took the case off and discovered 2 missing plastic heat sinkWikipedia: A heat sink (also commonly spelled heatsink) is a passive heat exchanger that transfers the heat generated by an electronic or a mechanical device to a fluid medium, often air or a liquid coolant, ... pins as well as their metal springs.
 One of the springs was discovered wedged between the case and the main circuit board in the switch and the other wedged firmly between the power supply and the case.

 Having Googled this we found this to be a common issue with these switches.
 These 3 quotes show this: